oneminch/Notes/Express.md

 - abstracts away a lot of Node.js functionality.

 > [!note]
-> Express is all about middleware.
+> Express is all about [[middleware]].
 Incoming requests are automatically funneled thru functions and processed on the way.
 >
 > To be able to use multiple middleware functions, the `next()` function needs to be called at the end of each one.